Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Targeted mechanism of action

-For people with atopic dermatitis, it's especially important that their moisturizer is free of known irritants.
-These include harsh preservatives, parabens, mineral oils, and, above all, fragrances.
+For people with neurodermatitis, it is particularly important that their moisturizer for neurodermatitis is free from known irritants.
+These include aggressive preservatives, parabens, mineral oils, and, most importantly, fragrances.
 A fragrance-free cream significantly reduces the risk of allergic reactions.

-Apply the atopic dermatitis cream without cortisone twice daily to cleansed skin—ideally in the morning and evening after showering, when the skin is still slightly damp.
-This significantly increases moisture retention.
+Apply the cortisone-free neurodermatitis cream twice daily to cleansed skin – ideally in the morning and evening after showering, when the skin is still slightly damp.
+This significantly enhances moisture retention.

-Apply your cortisone-free atopic dermatitis ointment within three minutes after showering or bathing.
-While the skin is still damp, it can absorb the active ingredients better and seal in moisture more effectively.
+Apply your cortisone-free neurodermatitis ointment within three minutes of showering or bathing.
+Damp skin can absorb active ingredients better, and moisture is sealed in more effectively.

 - Preparation: Wash hands thoroughly and gently pat skin dry (do not rub)